BY-LAWS FOR THE NATIONAL ACADEMIC ADVISING ASSOCIATION

 BACKGROUND AND PURPOSE

-The National Academic Advising Association was established as a result of a realization by college and university academic advisors of the increasingly important role of academic advising in higher education and the paucity of professional and organizational resources available to meet the needs of the advisors.
-In 1977, the First National Conference on Academic Advising at Burlington, Vermont, was designed to meet these needs, and its success led to continuing annual national conferences and the founding of the National Academic Advising Association in 1979.
+NACADA: The Global Community for Academic Advising was established as a result of a realization by college and university academic advisors of the increasingly important role of academic advising in higher education and the paucity of professional and organizational resources available to meet the needs of the advisors.
+In 1977, the First National Conference on Academic Advising at Burlington, Vermont, was designed to meet these needs, and its success led to continuing annual conferences and the founding of the National Academic Advising Association in 1979.

 (a) Registered Office and Registered Agent.
 The location of the registered office and the name of the registered agent of the corporation in the State of Kansas (hereinafter referred to as 'State') shall be such as shall be determined from time to time by the Board of Directors and on file in the appropriate office of the State pursuant to applicable provisions of law.
 Unless otherwise permitted by law, the address of the registered office of the corporation and the address of the business office of the registered agent shall be identical.